-ETF Reference editor in chief Andy Hagans recently interviewed Mebane Faber, co-founder, and chief investment officer of Cambria Investment Management.
-Besides managing Cambria’s ETFs, Mr. Faber is also a prolific writer, having published four books — The Ivy Portfolio, Shareholder Yield, Global Value, and Global Asset Allocation — as well as blogging at MebFaber.com.
-This interview was completed over email in May of this year.
+ETF Reference editor in chief Andy Hagans recently interviewed Mebane Faber, co-founder and chief investment officer of Cambria Investment Management.
+Aside from managing Cambria’s ETFs, Mr. Faber is also a prolific writer, having published four books — The Ivy Portfolio, Shareholder Yield, Global Value, and Global Asset Allocation — as well as blogging at MebFaber.com.
+This interview was completed over email, in May of this year.

-Mebane Faber: Well, some strategies that are affected by flows and competition, sure.
+Mebane Faber: Well some strategies that are affected by flows and competition, sure.
 [But] some strategies likewise can never be commoditized.
-Private equity is the classic example of an asset class that is unlikely to ever be available in a public forum.
-You only want to invest in PE firms that are top quartile.
-Otherwise, you may as well invest in the S&P 500.
+Private equity is the classic example of an asset class that is unlikely to ever be available in public form.
+You only want to invest in PE firms that are top quartile, otherwise you may as well invest in the S&P 500.
 But those firms are nearly impossible to invest in for the individual investor.

-Mebane Faber: Shareholders should be agnostic about how the CEO deploys cash, as long as he deploys it to the highest returning channels.
-You are correct that, on aggregate, CEOs are terrible at timing buybacks and often follow the market cycle (the same thing happens with M&A).
+Mebane Faber: Shareholders should be agnostic as to how the CEO deploys cash, as long as he deploys it to the highest returning channels.
+You are correct that on aggregate CEOs are terrible at timing buybacks, and often follow the market cycle (the same thing happens with M&A).
 However, you only want the stocks where the CEO is buying back stock where it is cheap.
 And since we should never count on a CEO to determine that, you should implement screens to pick stocks that are cheap and buying back their own shares.
 (This is the same reasoning as to why you would not want expensive dividend stocks either.)
-But ignoring either side of the coin by focusing on dividends or buybacks in isolation is one of the most basic mistakes an investor can make.
+But ignoring either side of the coin by focusing on dividends or buybacks in isolation, is one of the most basic mistakes an investor can make.